Securing the federal hybrid cloud

 By weaving traditionally isolated security resources together into an integrated and holistic security fabric, federal agencies can share and correlate threat intelligence from across the distributed network and implement automation to make critical decisions at machine speeds.
 This will allow federal IT managers to achieve their goal of deploying highly secure hybrid cloud environments combined with broad visibility and granular controls.

-Bob Fortna is president, Fortinet Federal Inc., Fortinet Inc.
+Bob Fortna is president and board member of Fortinet Federal Inc.